oroinc/documentation/user_guide/activities_cont_requests.rst

 Contact requests correspond to user requests for OroCRM support, including partnership proposals, complaints, additional information or assistance requests, etc.

-The contact requests may be created directly in the OroCRM or come from an embedded form within a third-party application.
+The contact requests may be created directly in the OroCRM or come from an :ref:`embedded form <admin-embedded-forms>` within a third-party application.

 Create a Contact Request from OroCRM
 ------------------------------------